-Smart travelers know that there's no time like the present to visit brag-worthy beaches and celebrated cities -- for a fraction of what the crowds will be paying in summer.
-From the shores of the Atlantic to party towns like Vegas and NOLA, we've got stylish steals that'll make your spring getaway great.
+(CNN) — Smart travelers know that there's no time like the present to visit brag-worthy beaches and celebrated cities -- for a fraction of what the crowds will be paying in the summer travel season.
+From the shores of the Atlantic to party towns such as Vegas and NOLA, we've got stylish steals at spring destinations in the USA and beyond.

 Tour an American paradise before the summer crowds pour in.
 America's most popular national park, a major theme park and miles of trails and streams for under $100 per night?
 Yup.

 Head to the Great Smoky Mountains National Park for fishing, hiking and scenic drives like the six-mile Roaring Fork Motor Nature Trail, and don't forget to spend at least one day at 150-acre Dollywood for authentic Tennessee music, food and, of course, thrill rides such as the Wild Eagle and Mystery Mine.

 Myrtle Beach's boardwalk is relatively new, but feels as if it's been here forever.